-The Gelato market has become competitive as more and more individuals enter the market.
-A business plan is an important first step to ensuring your business is successful and receives the funding it required to stay in business.
+The Gelato market has become competitive as more and more stores open.
+A business plan is an important first step to ensuring your business is successful and receives the funding it needs to stay in business until it turns a profit.
 Here are some tips on how to create your business plan for a gelato store.

 Investment – To open your store you will require both tangible and intangible goods.
 Look at all the goods you will require and how they will influence your final investment.

 Intangible investments – When opening your store, you will have to consider the costs of bureaucratic expenses and registration trademarks, to name a few.
 Therefore, to ensure you stay on track, it can be a good idea to get assistance from sector experts or consultants at this stage.
 Your investment in this area will also have to include promoting your store and highlighting how you differ from other gelato stores in your area.

 The main tangible investments – These investments include machinery, equipment, and laboratory accessories.
 You will also have to add furnishing costs to your store that include gelato showcases, tables, seating, and decor.
 Remember that you should include details that even factor in the cost of your frozen yogurt paper cups, as all these items will need to be included in your tangible investments.

 Gelato ingredients and raw materials – Gelato Products suggests that new entrants should look for suppliers who are willing to supply the ingredients needed at the price, quality, and quantities required.